BJNSTNKVC/laravel-form-components/README.md

 ![Search Clearing](docs/images/components/Search%20Clear.gif)

 In case you'd like to disable it, add `search-clearing="false"` to the component.
-Alternatively, you can disable this feature for all Search fields through the project by setting `SEARCH_CLEARING=false` in your `.env` file.
+Alternatively, you can disable this feature for all Search fields through the project by setting `search_clearing` to `false`  in your published `form_components.php` file.

 #### Textarea